kyrychykB/NxAngularNest/README.md

 ```

 ---
-# Set up Nx Monorepo with Angular and NestJS from Scratch
+# Set up new Nx Monorepo with Angular and NestJS from Scratch

 ## 🚀 1.
 Create the Nx Workspace